Star Wars: The Force Awakens: Plot

-Thirty years after the Galactic Empire, the First Order has risen from the fallen Galactic Empire and seeks to end the New Republic.
-The Resistance, backed by the Republic and led by General Leia Organa, opposes the First Order.
-Leia searches for her brother, Luke Skywalker, who is missing.
+Thirty years after the Battle of Endor, the First Order has risen from the fallen Galactic Empire and seeks to end the New Republic.
+The Resistance, led by General Leia Organa, opposes the First Order.
+Leia also searches for her lost twin brother, Luke Skywalker.

-On the desert planet Jakku, Resistance pilot Poe Dameron receives a map to Luke's location from Lor San Tekka.
-Stormtroopers commanded by Kylo Ren raid the village and capture Poe, ultimately killing San Tekka and slaughtering the villagers.
-Poe's droid, BB-8, escapes with the map and encounters a scavenger named Rey.
+On the desert planet Jakku, Resistance pilot Poe Dameron receives a map to Luke's location.
+First Order stormtroopers commanded by Kylo Ren arrive and capture Poe.
+His droid, BB-8, escapes with the map and encounters Rey, a lone scavenger.
 Kylo tortures Poe using the Force and learns of BB-8.
-Stormtrooper FN-2187, disillusioned by the First Order, saves Poe, and they escape in a stolen TIE fighter.
-Upon learning that FN-2187 has no other name, Poe gives him the name "Finn".
+Stormtrooper FN-2187, disillusioned with the First Order, saves Poe, and they escape in a stolen TIE fighter.
+Upon learning that FN-2187 has no other name, Poe names him "Finn".
 As they head to Jakku to retrieve BB-8, a First Order Star Destroyer shoots them, and they crash-land.
-Finn survives and finds only Poe's jacket in the wreck, leading to the assumption of his death.
+Finn survives and assumes Poe was killed after finding his jacket in the wreck.
 Finn encounters Rey and BB-8, but the First Order tracks them and launches an airstrike.
-Rey, Finn, and BB-8 steal the Millennium Falcon and escape the planet.
+Rey, Finn, and BB-8 steal the Millennium Falcon and escape Jakku.

 The Falcon is discovered and boarded by Han Solo and Chewbacca.
 Gangs seeking to settle debts with Han attack, but the group escapes in the Falcon.
-At the First Order's Starkiller Base, a planet converted into a superweapon, Supreme Leader Snoke approves General Hux's request to use the weapon for the first time on the New Republic.
+At the First Order's Starkiller Base, a planet converted into a superweapon, Supreme Leader Snoke approves General Hux's request to use the weapon on the New Republic.
 Snoke questions Kylo's ability to deal with emotions surrounding his father, Han Solo, whom Kylo states means nothing to him.